How to write a great cover letter

 Highlight your key skills – but only the ones that are actually relevant.
-The best way to tackle this bit is to write down a list of three key skills mentioned in the job description, then have a look over your CV and see what you have to offer that demonstrates you have those skills.
+The best way to tackle this bit is to write down a list of three key skills mentioned in the job description, and then have a look over your CV to see what you have to offer that demonstrates you have those skills.

-I'd love to have the opportunity to become part of the team at Shelley's Cakes, and I'm confident that given the chance to meet with you, you'd deem me a great fit”.
+I'd love to have the opportunity to become part of the team at Butler's Bakes, and I'm confident that given the chance to meet with you, you'd deem me a great fit.

-We realise that you might want to put in as little work as possible and even this guide might be a bit too much.
+We realise that you might want to put in as little work as possible, and even this guide might be a bit too much.

 That's exactly why we have taken the time to make you a cover letter template that you can download and use.
 How kind are we?

 And when you do get hired, what then?
 Look no further – we've got a whole guide on what to expect from your first job.